joaopizani/paucasedmatura-src/site/src/en/bib.md

 pt: pt/bib
 ---

-All the books I have (on paper or electronic formats):
+All the books I have (on paper or e-books):

   * The Prince (Machiavelli)
   * The Film Club (David Gilmour) - Gift from Julia :)